supcik/academic-www/content/en/docs/get-started.md

 Once you have setup your account, your username can be referenced in the `authors` field of content, as per the demo post.

 {{% alert note %}}
 The superuser username can be changed from *admin* by renaming the `admin` folder.
 Usernames must be lowercase with any spaces replaced with hyphens (`-`).
-The [ASCII](https://www.w3schools.com/charsets/ref_html_ascii.asp) alphanumeric character set is recommended.
 {{% /alert %}}

 {{% alert warning %}}